codess-aus/DP-200/README.md

 **Event Hubs** is an Azure resource that allows you to stream big data to the cloud.
 It accepts streaming data over HTTPS and AMQP.
 A Stream Analytics job can read data from Event Hubs and store the transformed data in a variety of output data sources, including Power Bl.

 **IOT Hub** is an Azure resource that allows you to stream big data to the cloud.
 It supports per-device provisioning.
 It accepts streaming data over HTTPS, AMQP, and Message Queue Telemetry Transport (MQTT).
 A Stream Analytics job can read data from Event Hubs and store the transformed data in a variety of output data sources, including Power Bl.

+**Azure Relay** allows client applications to connect to services hosted on a private network over the internet.
+An Azure Function app contains one or more functions that are exposed over HTTP.
+These functions can be invoked by triggers or on a schedule.
+Neither Azure Relay nor Azure Function apps accept messages over AMPQ.